nirmals-workspace/Langchain-Story-and-Review-Generation/README.md

 # Langchain Story and Review Generation

-## Aim
-Generate a story using any Large Language Model (LLM).
-Then devise a method through which the output of the first LLM, the story, can be fed as input to a second LLM, which in turn generates a review of the story as its output.
+This project aims to generate a story using any Large Language Model (LLM), then devise a method through which the output of the first LLM, the story, can be fed as input to a second LLM, which in turn generates a review of the story as its output.

 ## Prerequisites
 Before you begin, you will need to have a few tools and libraries installed on your machine: